Cao-Jinyu/IncubatePi/README.md

 Multiple temperature sensor channels can be connected to the Raspberry Pi using the 1-wire interface.
 The default for this is 2: one for neonate temperature and one for the incubator ambient temperature.
 This is passed to the GPIO and PWM outputs to control the heating element's MOSFET and the fan respectively.

 #### 6. Low level implementation: kernel or user space?
 The main application runs in user space because it provides security and portability.
+The timing requirements of the system were not severe enough to warrent custom kernal routines.
 Some of the external interfaces (eg. 1-wire) are implemented using loadable kernel modules.

 #### 7. Data flow from hardware to GUI to output
 The Raspberry Pi sends data to a connected monitor using